JungeAlexander/blogdown_website/content/blog/2023-02-05-book-review-hands-on-healthcare-data.md

 Performing scientific research, statistical analyses, data integration, or machine learning in a healthcare setting often means reusing data originally collected with another goal in mind, namely delivering healthcare.
-This makes working with and harmonizing healthcare data really tricky.
+This makes working with and harmonizing healthcare data difficult.

 For example, when working with International Classification of Diseases (ICD) codes, consider the following complexities:

-1. ICD release used, e.g. ICD-9 vs ICD-10
+1. ICD release used, e.g., ICD-9 vs ICD-10
-2. release version updates applied
+2. ICD release version updates applied
 3. local modifications by health agencies and governments applied
 4. coding guidelines and their version used by healthcare staff and adherence to these guidelines